Miami: History

 After Fidel Castro rose to power in Cuba following the Revolution in 1959, many wealthy Cubans sought refuge in Miami, further increasing the city's population.
-The city's national profile expanded dramatically in the 1970s, particularly in 1972.
+Miami's national profile expanded dramatically in the 1970s, particularly in 1972.
 The region hosted both the Democratic and Republican National Conventions in the 1972 Presidential election.
 The Miami Dolphins also made history with their undefeated "perfect" season.
-The area's educational and cultural institutions had also developed significantly in this period, positioning the city to service a larger and increasingly international populace.
-Miami also developed new businesses and cultural amenities as part of the New South in the 1980s and 1990s.
+The area's educational and cultural institutions also developed significantly in this period, positioning the city to service a larger and increasingly international population.

+Miami developed new businesses and cultural amenities as part of the New South in the 1980s and 1990s.
 At the same time, South Florida weathered social problems related to drug wars, immigration from Haiti and Latin America, and the widespread destruction of Hurricane Andrew.
-Racial and cultural tensions sometimes sparked, but the city developed in the latter half of the 20th century as a major international, financial, and cultural center.
+Racial and cultural tensions sometimes sparked, but Miami developed in the latter half of the 20th century as a major international, financial, and cultural center.
 It is the second-largest U.S. city with a Spanish-speaking majority (after El Paso, Texas), and the largest city with a Cuban-American plurality.

 Geography

 Miami and its suburbs are located on a broad plain between the Everglades to the west and Biscayne Bay to the east, which extends from Lake Okeechobee southward to Florida Bay.
 The elevation of the area averages at around 6 ft above sea level in most neighborhoods, especially near the coast.
 The highest points are found along the Miami Rock Ridge, which lies under most of the eastern Miami metro.
-The main portion of the city is on the shores of Biscayne Bay, which contains several hundred natural and artificial barrier islands, the largest of which contains Miami Beach and South Beach.
-The Gulf Stream, a warm ocean current, runs northward just 15 mi off the coast, allowing the city's climate to stay warm and mild all year.
+The main portion of Miami is on the shores of Biscayne Bay, which contains several hundred natural and artificial barrier islands, the largest of which contains Miami Beach and South Beach.
+The Gulf Stream, a warm ocean current, runs northward just 15 mi off the coast, allowing Miami's climate to stay warm and mild all year.